-Former Sounders broadcaster Arlo White still following club, even from Tokyo Olympics
+Former Sounders broadcaster Arlo White enjoying success with roles in Ted Lasso show and NBC Olympics crew

 Sort of like model Elle Macpherson farting into Miles Davis’ trumpet.

 “It’s the nicest thing anyone has ever said to me,” said Arlo White of the precise descriptor given to the soccer commentator by actor Jason Sudeikis’ Ted Lasso character.
-The 2014 skit featuring the fictional coach and popular play-by-play broadcaster was used as promos for NBC Sports’s English Premier League coverage and evolved into the Emmy nominated “Ted Lasso” comedy show on Apple TV+.
+The 2014 skit featuring the fictional coach and popular play-by-play broadcaster was used as promos for NBC Sports’s English Premier League coverage and evolved into the Emmy nominated “Ted Lasso” series on Apple TV+.

 Season 2 — which premiered Friday — opens with White’s velvety call of an AFC Richmond soccer match.